-\paragraph{Adversary's Goal and Capabilities} The adversary $\mathcal{A}$ in the Membership Inference Game aims to determine whether a specific data point $x^{\star}$ was part of the original training dataset $T$ or was drawn from the population distribution $\mathbb{P}$.
-Here, the adversary can utilize available information in any manner to construct a method to classify the membership of $x^*$.
-The performance of the classifier, which can be evaluated with binary classification metrics, is a measure of the privacy leakage of the training data from $\mathcal{G}$ through $S$.
-Formally, this classification or Membership Inference Attack can be expressed as:
+\paragraph{Adversary's goal and capabilities.} The adversary $\mathcal{A}$ aims to determine whether a specific data point $x^\star$ was part of the original training dataset $T$ or was drawn from the population distribution $\mathbb{P}$.
+The adversary can use any available information to construct a scoring function that classifies the membership of $x^\star$ defined by a threat model.
+The performance of this classifier, evaluated with binary classification metrics, measures the privacy leakage of the training data for $G$ through $S$.
+Formally, a membership inference attack can be expressed as

-where $\mathbb{I}$ is the indicator function, $f(x^{\star})$ is a scoring function of $x^*$, and $\gamma$ is an adjustable decision threshold.
+where $\mathbb{I}$ is the indicator function, $f(x^\star)$ is a scoring function of $x^\star$, and $\gamma$ is an adjustable decision threshold.